esa-tu-darmstadt/spn-compiler/README_SLP.md

   * A very important file that contains the ConversionManager class.
 The conversion manager keeps track of created vector operations, extractions and maintains a ConversionState.
 The conversion state is responsible for remembering which scalar/superword values have been computed already.
 The conversion manager is also responsible for gracefully resetting the function state in case an SLP graph is not deemed profitable.

 * PatternVisitors.h
-  * Contains the visitor template and the LeafPatternVisitor, which can determine the scalar values that need to be computed for every leaf pattern (e.h. a BroadcastInsertPattern needs a scalar broadcast value and scalar insert values).
+  * Contains the visitor template and the LeafPatternVisitor, which can determine the scalar values that need to be computed for every leaf pattern (e.g. a BroadcastInsertPattern needs a scalar broadcast value and scalar insert values).

 * ScoreModel.h
   * Contains the Look-Ahead-Score score model from the original Look-Ahead SLP publication [[1]](https://dl.acm.org/doi/10.1145/3168807).
 Also contains the XOR chain model.